microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/recipes/dockerfile-docker-compose.md

 ## docker-compose.yml

-The docker-compose will used here is the basic one that should run in most environments.
-It uses the default port, start Locust in headless mode, and store the results, in `csv`, and the logs in the `/home/locust/test/result/result` directory.
+The docker-compose used here is the basic one that should run in most environments.
+It:

+- uses the default port,
+- starts Locust in headless mode,
+- stores the results in `csv` format,
+- stores the logs in the `/home/locust/test/result/result` directory.

 ```yaml
 version: '3'